 OffScript with Superhand by Gary Raymond

 Today Wales Arts Review welcome’s our Artists in Residence for the month of June, electronic experimental duo, Superhand.
 Last week Gary Raymond went up to their studio, a breathtaking space in a converted farmhouse in an isolated valley somewhere between Rhayader and the Elan Valley, where they spent the afternoon talking about the art of experimentation, how to push boundaries, and the creative joys of mistakes and randomness.
 The resulting podcast has become something of an experiment in itself – Wales Arts Review’s first experimental podcast if you like.

 Jess and Mike’s Maltbarn studio is one of those awe-inspiring all-in life decisions.
 The entire house is a working space, with equipment and instruments every step.
-First off you’ll here us in the downstairs recording area, before we set up camp in the main recording studio which takes up the most of the second floor, defined by a series of enormous cruz frames that date back to 1555.
-It is a singularly inspiring place hemmed in imposing lush Welsh hills and a low blue grey sky.
+First off you’ll hear us in the downstairs recording area before we set up camp in the main recording studio which takes up most of the second floor, defined by a series of enormous Cruz frames that date back to 1555.
+It is a singularly inspiring place hemmed in imposing lush Welsh hills and a low blue-grey sky.

 As we spoke, Mike played out a series of samples of works in progress and bits of soundscapes that may or may not end up anywhere – maybe even some of it may find its way into the June residency here on Wales Arts Review.
 As well as the samples, Mike shows off some of the sounds of his impressive collection of vintage synthesizers and sequencers.